j0ma/paranames-named-entity-recognition/README.md

 - `config_file_path` is a path to the configuration file for the experiment
 - `language` is the relevant language code for the experimental data
 - `should_confirm`: a boolean (`yes`/`no`) for interactively confirming commands.
+	- if `yes`, an interactive `fzf` menu will be used to select tasks to run